danielhmclean/richviewProduction/README.md

           pip3 install python-osc
 ```

+## Usage
+Edit "osc_visca_server.py" to match IP addresses of cameras

+Run the python file "osc_visca_server.py" to start the OSC to VISCA server

+Launch and run the Open Stage Control, open the "richview_main.json" session

+**This will need updating as the Open Stage Control panel is built out

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.